 The decision provides some good indicators to help ensure that communications that were intended to confidential, remain confidential.

 Liberty Financial Pty Ltd (Liberty) is funding the case for the plaintiff, Slea Pty Ltd. Liberty therefore appears to have an ongoing and indirect interest in how the case is progressing.

 In a general sense, the issue for determination largely involved emails and communications between Slea and its lawyers, which copied in representatives from Liberty.
 There were then communications between Slea and Liberty that flowed from the advice provided by the lawyers and in-house lawyers at Liberty providing views on the advice from the client’s solicitor.

 The defendant parties issued a subpoena seeking production of the emails and communications.

 The issue then being whether the inclusion of a third party (Liberty) meant privilege did not apply to those communications, alternatively whether it resulted in a waiver of privilege that applies in relation to communications between a lawyer and its client.

 The claims for privilege were brought pursuant to sections 118 and 119 of the Evidence Act 2008 (Vic).
 Section 118 addresses privilege in relation to confidential communications made for the dominant purpose of providing legal advice to a client.
 Section 119 addresses privilege in relation to confidential communications made or prepared for the dominant purpose of a proceeding (including anticipated or pending proceedings).

 For the reasons and principles outlined above, the documents were not required to be produced on the grounds that they are subject to Slea’s client legal privilege.

-A copy of the ruling can be found at the following link:
+A copy of the ruling can be found here.

 Further “in the case of documents, this will require determination of whether the person who prepared the document, or the person for whom it was prepared, was under an express or implied obligation not to disclose its documents”